durcak/geolocation_proxycheck/README.md

 - Proxy Type

 ## Installation
-Run inside project from your command line:
+Ruby and Bundler installation is required.
+After that run inside project from your command line:
 ```ruby
 $ bundle install
 ```